Pumpkin Pie Mimosa: The Perfect Fall Brunch Beverage!

 Recipe FAQs

-Can I Make a Non Alcoholic Version of the Pumpkin Pie Mimosa?
+Can I Make a Mocktail Version of the Pumpkin Pie Mimosa?

 Absolutely!
 To make a non alcoholic mocktail version of the pumpkin pie mimosa, simply omit the champagne.
 Replace it with ginger ale, sparkling cider, or even plain soda water.